Kungumabharathi/Calculator-/README.md

 # Calculator-
-react js simple calculator creation getting input from id and storing that  value in text box and perform some operation depends on client requirements.
+React js-> simple calculator creation. getting input from id and storing that  value in text box and perform some operation depends on client requirements.